Wemino/EchoPatch/README.md

   </table>
 </div>

-> **Note**: Base resolution is 1024×768, ensuring the HUD retains its original proportions and appearance on all higher resolutions.
+> **Note**: The base resolution (1024×768) is used as the reference for scaling, ensuring the HUD retains its original proportions and appearance on all higher resolutions.

 ## Fix High FPS Issues
-Resolves multiple issues at high framerates for smooth gameplay up to 240 FPS:
+Resolves multiple issues at high framerates, designed and optimized for smooth gameplay at up to 240 FPS:
 - Ragdoll physics instability above 60 FPS.
 - Water physics instability above 120 FPS.
 - Excessive water splash effect repetitions above 60 FPS.